zoesimmons/hs-coding-club-box-model-philly-springside-chestn-f924/README.md

 For this one, we need to resize the images so that they fit on the wall, and then frame them together in one big frame.

-First, let's resize the image using the `height` css property.
+First, let's resize the images using the `height` css property.
 Copy and paste the following code inside nside of `css/style.css` underneath the `/*"The Art History Major"*/` comment:

 ```css
 #warhol {